 In addition, the SSPA Network participates in the main forums where the current and future problems of the least populated rural environment and with the greatest difficulties in socio-economic development is addressed, whether they are business, citizen, university or political in nature and celebrated both on a scale national as well as European.
 Thus, the SSPA Network has been a speaker at such relevant events as the Madrid Climate Summit Conference, a Training for the European Commission about depopulation in Europe, organized by the Department of the Directorate General of Agriculture and Rural Development or the Conference “Combating rural depopulation: creating new opportunities for dynamic rural areas” organized by the European Network for Rural Development (ENRD).

 Model to follow

-The Southern European Sparsely Populated Areas network (SSPA) focuses on the work that has been developed in the northern regions of Sweden and Finland and especially in the Highlands and Islands of Scotland.
-In this case, with a focus and appropriate practices, they have managed to reverse a long process of depopulation and economic abandonment, increasing population, rejuvenating it and becoming one of the most innovative and dynamic regions of the European Union.
+The Southern Sparsely Populated Areas network (SSPA) focuses on the work that has been developed in the northern states of Norway, Sweden and Finland (NSPA) and, especially, the region of the Highlands and Islands of Scotland (Highlands and Islands).
+In this second case, their approach and proper practices have managed to reverse a long process of depopulation and economic abandonment, increasing the population, rejuvenating it and becoming one of the most innovative and dynamic regions of the European Union.